 EUNIC's worldwide activities are financed by contributions of members’ local branches and partners.

 The Cluster Fund is the network’s most important internal financial instrument and is financed by voluntary contributions by EUNIC members.
-It supports activities inside and outside the EU with currently around 200,000 euros annually.
-Since its establishment in 2012, 119 Cluster Fund projects have been financed with a total budget of 970,000 euros.
+It supports activities inside and outside the EU with currently around 300,000 euros annually.
+Since its establishment in 2012, 169 Cluster Fund projects have been financed with a total budget of 1.6 million euros.
+In 2021, 18 members contributed to the fund with a total of 308,000 euros.
+Including contributions by EUNIC members locally and by partners, the total budget of project selected for 2022 is more than 990,000 euros.

-In 2014, EUNIC received funding as European network from the Creative Europe programme, which was renewed in 2017 for an additional four-year cycle.
+In 2014, EUNIC first received funding as European network from the Creative Europe programme, which was renewed in 2017 and 2021.
 The Preparatory Action European Spaces of Culture is co-funded by the Directorate-General Education, Youth, Sports and Culture of the European Commission.

 Administrative Arrangement: Partnership agreement with the EU